tvwerkhoven/mikrotik_adblock/README.md

 This Bash script supports a few formats to convert publicly available lists to MikroTik format.
 Also, I use this to document my way of working for future use.

+# Resource consumption

+An RB2011 with 100 of 128 MB free RAM can support ~30k domains.

+When loading 50k domains: loading took 3.5min, free RAM went from ~100MB to 5.5 MB (although RAM was already at 5 MB for a while)
+When loading 15k domains: loading took 1 min, free RAM went from ~100MB to 55 MB.

 # Blocking methods

 ## Solution 1 - NXDOMAIN